crytic/building-secure-contracts/program-analysis/echidna/configuration.md

 | --------- | ----------------------------------- | ------------ | -------------- |
 | [Address] | `["0x10000", "0x20000", "0x30000"]` | \*           | `--sender`     |

-List of addresses to (randomly) use for the transactions sent during testing.
+List of addresses to (randomly) use as `msg.sender` for the transactions sent during testing.
+These addresses are used as the sender for all transactions produced by Echidna, except for property evaluation in `property` mode (see `psender` below).

 ## `psender`